Autumn colors are even more spectacular when you’re out in the middle of them on a hike!

 Apps for Your Leaf Viewing Pleasure

 This app, for Apple and Android, is most useful if you’re planning to visit a National Park, like The Great Smokies or the Grand Tetons.
-It’s an audio tour of the area you choose, helping you color your fall hikes with historical context.
+It’s an audio tour of the area you choose, helping you color your fall hike with historical context.
 The downside: some places have very little or no stories in this app.
 Hopefully, the developers will add more content soon!

 Want to identify those lovely leaves while hiking on the trail?
 Use this app to figure it out!
 It was developed by researchers from Columbia University, the University of Maryland and the Smithsonian Institution.
 Get your snap on!